Kurniawanrzk/STANDZ-website/README.md

 - NABIL PRAMODHANA NUGRAHA (HIPSTER)
 - KURNIAWAN RIZKI TRINANTA SEMBIRING (HACKER)

+Click here to see <a href="https://github.com/Kurniawanrzk/STANDZ-api">STANDZ WEBSITE API REPOS</a>

 ## STANDZ Description
 Standz Application is specifically designed to help SME entrepreneurs find strategic and affordable places to sell their products.
 With a focus on convenience and efficiency, this application connects two main parties: